ACharbonneau/2016-09-28-MSU/05-examining-sra-runtable.md

 ## Lesson

 The NCBI Sequence Read Archive is a large (>3 quadrillion basepairs as of 2014) repository for next-generation sequence data.
 Like many NCBI database it is complex and mastering its use is greater than the scope of this lesson.
 Very often, as in the Lenski paper, there will be a direct link (perhaps in the supplemental information) to where on the SRA the dataset can be found.
-The link from the Lenski paper is: http://www.ncbi.nlm.nih.gov/sra?term=SRA026813
+The link from the Lenski paper is: [Lenski dataset](http://www.ncbi.nlm.nih.gov/sra?term=SRA026813)

 ## Exercises